 Lina Le

 Lina Le is a Research Assistant in the Functional Phosphoproteomics group.
-She holds a Master's in Biomedical Science from the University of Melbourne, Australia.
+She completed her Master of Biomedical Science at the University of Melbourne.

-Lina actively contributed as an Executive Committee Member for the Students of the Royal Melbourne (StoRM) Society.
+Lina also contributed as an Executive Committee Member for the Students of the Royal Melbourne (StoRM) Society.

-Lina actively contributed as an Executive Committee Member for the Students of the Royal Melbourne (StoRM) Society.
+Lina also contributed as an Executive Committee Member for the Students of the Royal Melbourne (StoRM) Society.

 Lina Le is a Research Assistant in the Functional Phosphoproteomics group.
-She holds a Master's in Biomedical Science from the University of Melbourne, Australia.
+She completed her Master of Biomedical Science at the University of Melbourne.

 Lina Le is a Research Assistant in the Functional Phosphoproteomics group.
-She holds a Master's in Biomedical Science from the University of Melbourne, Australia.
+She completed her Master of Biomedical Science at the University of Melbourne.

-Lina actively contributed as an Executive Committee Member for the Students of the Royal Melbourne (StoRM) Society.
+Lina also contributed as an Executive Committee Member for the Students of the Royal Melbourne (StoRM) Society.

-Lina actively contributed as an Executive Committee Member for the Students of the Royal Melbourne (StoRM) Society.
+Lina also contributed as an Executive Committee Member for the Students of the Royal Melbourne (StoRM) Society.

 Top Publications